faissaloo/ECOE/README.md

 ECOE (ENIGMA C Object Editor)
 ===
-ECOE is a fast and lightweight terminal based object editor for .object.GMX files.
+ECOE is a fast and lightweight linux terminal based object editor for .object.GMX files.
 ECOE depends on libxml2 and ncurses (with widechar support).

 Compiling